oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

 The following applies to all AI providers in this workshop, not just OCI GenAI.
 The script is using the default models for OCI; however, you can override the defaults if you like.
 There are two models that are required:

-1. An embedding_model (see doc for attribute name) - which encodes the question as a vector to be used for similarity search.
+1. An **embedding model**.
+For example, the  profile attribute for OCI could be **`embedding_model":"cohere.embed-english-v3.0"`** which encodes the question as a vector to be used for similarity search.
-2. LLM model - the LLM that answers your request (language).
+2. **LLM model**.
+The LLM that answers your request (language).
+For example, the profile attribute for OCI could be **`"model":"meta.llama-3.1-70b-instruct"`**.

-When you use the defaults, Select AI will always pick the latest/best model for processing the request.
+When you use the defaults, Select AI will always choose the latest/best model for processing the request.

 For additional information, see the following documentation resources: